MatsukiTsushida/LNDfor-profit/README.md

 # Part 4: The Good, the bad and the scammy

-## Congratualtions you have now successfully set up your lightning node on eitehr testnet or mainnet, no the next big part of lightning is the security of it.
+Congratualtions you have now successfully set up your lightning node on either testnet or mainnet, no the next big part of lightning is the security of it.

 ## Security
 ### KEY PHRASE